fishsciences/artemis_methods/intro/package_description.md

      quantification cycles are not attempted.
 Therefore,
      "non-detection" is taken to be any sample which requires more than the threshold number of cycles to detect.
-Failing to account for this data truncation process can result in increased uncertainty and bias in our estimates of the effect sizes.
+Failing to account for this data censoring process can result in increased uncertainty and bias in our estimates of the effect sizes.

   3. The potential sources of measurement error in the extraction and